LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Bag-of-Texts Theoretical Justification

-\paragraph{Adaptation to real-world practice} \done{Although the proposition holds in the idealized setting, in practice similarity is typically determined using LLMs, which may introduce errors}, and scanning the entire dataset for each $x$ is computationally expensive.
-To address these, we construct a sparse vector $\mathbf{z}$ in a way that is adaptable to real-world practice: for each \done{$x \in D$, instead of assigning fixed value in $\{0,1\}$} based on representative texts, we propose an updating procedure that accounts for uncertainty.
-In addition, to address limited computational resources, we use an existing embedder to identify a relatively small set \done{of $m$ similar candidates} that are likely to belong to the same category, as empirically shown in previous research \citep{lin2025spill,zou2025testnuc}.
-The details of the method will be discussed in the next section.
+Although the proposition holds in the idealized setting, in practice the similarity between texts is typically determined using LLMs, which may introduce errors, and scanning the entire dataset for each $x$ is computationally expensive.
+We outline the modifications needed for practical implementation.
+The detailed analysis is in appendix \ref{rig_analysis}.